Grand Mosque of Paris: Modern history

 The Grand Mosque plays an important role in French social society, promoting the visibility of Islam and Muslims.
 The mosque was assigned to Algeria in 1957 by the French Foreign Minister.
 The Paris Mosque serves as the head mosque for French mosques and is currently led by mufti Dalil Boubakeur, who has served as rector since 1992.
 In 1993 the Institut Al-Ghazali was founded, a religious seminary for the training of imams and Muslim chaplains.
 In 1994, Charles Pasqua, then the Minister of the Interior in charge of Religion, gave the Grand Mosque the authority of certifying meat as halal.

-On 12 December 2011, an official ceremony marked the start of the construction of a retractable roof covering the great patio facing the prayer hall of the Great Mosque.
+On December 12, 2011, an official ceremony marked the start of the construction of a retractable roof covering the great patio facing the prayer hall of the Great Mosque.
 This important project, long-awaited for many years by its congregants in order to protect them during inclement weather, was an important feature of its original conception in 1922–26.

 In November 2012, a prayer room was set up in Paris by a member of the group 'Homosexual Muslims of France' Ludovic-Mohamed Zahed.
 The opening has been condemned by the Grand Mosque of Paris.

 In December 2013, the group Les Femmes dans la Mosquée (Women in the Mosque) demanded from the administration the right to pray in the same room as men, having been excluded from it and relegated to the entrance foyer.
 The spokesperson of the movement, Hanane Karimi, stated, "The previous policy reflects the organization of the Muslim community along certain conventions today, that women have no place there; they have become invisible."

 During the administration of Bertrand Delanoë, some controversies have arisen, such as those who want to give an emphyteutic lease to the Société des Habous and sacred places of Islam.
 In 2013, the office of the mayor of Paris Anne Hidalgo refused permission of the construction of a second building for the Institut des cultures d'Islam (Institute of Muslim Cultures), citing the 1905 Law of the separation of Church and State.

-The Grand Mosque of Paris urged voters to "follow the path of hope" by voting for Emmanuel Macron, instead of Marine Le Pen.

 The Grand Mosque has endured multiple Islamophobic attacks in recent years.
 In 2015, a man attempted to drive a truck into the mosque, but was stopped by barriers of police officials put outside by the government to prevent racist incidents.
 On another occasion in 2015 a man scrawled swastikas on the walls of the mosque.
-After the attacks the members of the mosque came together looking for hope and unity after the attempted vandalism.